RenderKit/oidn/doc/api.md

 const int          alignment            when manually denoising the image in
-                                        tiles, the tile size and offsets should be multiples of this amount of pixels
+                                        tiles, the tile size and offsets should be multiples of this amount of pixels to avoid artifacts; note that manual
+                                        tiled denoising of HDR images is
+                                        supported *only* when inputScale is set
+                                        by the user

 const int          overlap              when manually denoising the image in
                                         tiles, the tiles should overlap by this